 These days, most images we post online or share with others come from our smartphones.
-Whenever there is any personal data in them, such as debit card numbers, addresses, phone numbers, passwords, and other sensitive information, it's easy to jump into your iPhone's markup tools to black out the text before sharing.
-But using a digital marker may not be enough to hide everything.
+Whenever personal data is in them, such as debit card numbers, addresses, phone numbers, passwords, and other sensitive information, it's easy to jump into your iPhone's markup tools to black out the text before sharing.
+But a digital marker may not hide everything.

 Since it's a highlighter and not a solid marker, one swipe with your finger will create a transparent layer over the text, effectively highlighting it — even with the opacity at 100 percent.
 If you move your finger back and forth a few times, it layers the effect, seemingly creating a non-transparent solid line that looks like it's hiding the stuff underneath it.
-But for many colors, and most importantly, black and white, the marker can be adjusted in editing to reveal the sensitive information it's hiding.
+But for many colors, and most importantly, black and white, you can adjust the marker in editing to reveal the sensitive information it's hiding.

 To test it out, use the highlighter in Markup to obscure some text in a photo or screenshot.
-If you already have some with obfuscation, skip to the next section to see how to reveal what's hidden.
+If you already have some obfuscated images, skip to the next section to see how to reveal what's hidden.

-Take a screenshot and tap its thumbnail, or open an image or document in an app like Photos, Files, or Mail, and find the Markup tools.
+Take a screenshot and tap its thumbnail — or open an image or document in an app like Photos, Files, or Mail — then find the Markup tools.
 Once you do, tap the highlighter tool, which looks like a thick marker.
-Tap the highlighter again to set the thickness and opacity (make sure the slider is all the way to the right).
+Tap the highlighter again to set the thickness and opacity (make sure the slider is to the far right).
 Next, tap the color picker and choose black, which is the most common color for obfuscation.

-Using your finger, draw over the information you want to hide, back and forth a few times until you can't see what's there.
-You might have to apply on a few layers to conceal the text adequately.
+Using your finger, draw over the information you want to hide, back and forth a few times, until you can't see what's there.
+You might have to apply a few layers to conceal the text adequately.
 When ready, save the image or document as you usually would.

-This is the fun part.
+Now for the fun part.
 Find an image that has blacked-out text, open it in the Photos app, and tap "Edit" in the top right to open the image editor.
 You'll be using the tools at the bottom to remove the highlighter.
-Depending on how many black strokes were used to hide the text, you should be able to reveal the hidden information with two to six adjustments.
+Depending on how many black strokes are hiding the text, you can reveal the hidden information with two to six adjustments.
 Try these out and see what happens:

 - Brilliance: 100%